Target (ULAE 147)

 Jasper Johns: Mind/Mirror, the 2021-2022 simultaneous Jasper Johns retrospective jointly organized at the Philadelphia Museum and The Whitney Museum of American Art, was a massive exhibition which took place simultaneously in both museums, the largest retrospective exhibition ever devoted to the Artist.
 From his iconic flags to lesser-known and recent works, the exhibition featured paintings, sculptures, drawings, and prints-nearly 500 artworks across the two museums, many of which are from Johns’s personal collection, shown publicly for the first time.
 Inspired by Jasper Johns’ long-standing fascination with mirroring and doubles, each half of the exhibition acts as a reflection of the other, inviting viewers to look closely to discover the themes, methods, and coded visual language that echo across the both venues.

 Recently an impression of Jasper Johns Target, (ULAE 147), 1974, consigned by the late Paul Allen, achieved an auction world record selling for $415,800 at Christie's New York, November 10, 2022.
-A recognized Jasper Johns authority, Joseph K. Levene Fine, Art, Ltd. has sold numerous impressions of Jasper Johns Target (ULAE 147), 1974 color screenprints to private collectors.
-Currently Joseph K. Levene Fine Art, Ltd. can offer discriminating collectors who appreciate outstanding condition a museum quality impression of Jasper Johns Target (ULAE 147), 1974 with particularly vibrant colors and no condition issues.
+A recognized Jasper Johns authority, Joseph K. Levene Fine, Art, Ltd. has sold several impressions of Jasper Johns Target (ULAE 147), 1974 color screenprints to private collectors.
+Currently Joseph K. Levene Fine Art, Ltd. can offer discriminating collectors who appreciate outstanding condition a museum quality impression from the regular numbered edition of Jasper Johns Target (ULAE 147), 1974 with particularly vibrant, fresh colors and no condition issues.

 Download PDF